 Skip to contents

 snowflakeauth is a toolkit for authenticating with Snowflake.
-It aims for compatibility with the connections.toml and config.toml files used by the Python Connector for Snowflake and the Snowflake CLI, so that R users can use a consistent approach to Snowflake credentials across both languages.
+It aims for compatibility with the connections.toml and config.toml files used by the Snowflake Connector for Python and the Snowflake CLI, so that R users can use a consistent approach to Snowflake credentials across both languages.

-snowflakeauth is not intended for direct use by regular R users.
-Instead, it provides low-level utilities for R package authors targeting the Snowflake platform.
+snowflakeauth is intended for use by R package authors targeting the Snowflake platform.

 Installation